 Community and Connections

 Chad always had a desire to step out and help his community.
-He emphasizes that it’s important to connect with the community – go to tennis meetings, talk with people, get outside our bubble and our comfort zone.
+He emphasized that it’s important to connect with the community – go to tennis meetings, talk with people, “get outside our bubble and our comfort zone.”

 His first exposure to athletes with special needs was in 2009.
-He had been helping with Special Olympics sports when Emily Riley, Special Olympics area Coordinator.
-She started to utilize him to run clinics and a Qualifier for Special Olympics athletes who were preparing for tennis events in the State Games.
-He also worked one-on-one with some of these athletes, those who wanted to improve their competitive advantage before the games.
+He had already been helping with Special Olympics sports when Emily Riley, Special Olympics area Coordinator, recruited him to run tennis clinics and a Qualifier for Special Olympics athletes preparing for tennis events in the State Games.
+He also worked one-on-one with some of the athletes, those who wanted to improve their competitive advantage before the games.

-Lou Welch connected with him at a NC Tennis event, reached out to gauge his interest in running an Abilities Clinic and visited his Junior Academy to watch him in action.
+Lou Welch connected with him at a North Carolina Tennis event to gauge his interest in running an Abilities Clinic, then visited his Junior Academy to watch him in action.
 In 2019, the Concord Abilities Tennis clinics were established with Chad applying his tennis vision to athletes with intellectual disabilities.

-Chad thinks Special Olympics is great because it exposes athletes to a variety of different sports.
-Then pointed out that, “Some athletes want to play tennis year-round, they want to get better and compete at higher levels; they travel far and are very serious about the competition, just as competitive as any other athletes.
+Chad said he believes Special Olympics is a great program because it exposes athletes to a variety of different sports.
+He then pointed out that, “some athletes want to specialize and play tennis year-round; they want to get better and compete at higher levels; they travel far and are very serious about the competition, just as competitive as any other athletes.
 Their degree of desire is the same and many are able to physically and mentally progress in the sport.”

 An Opportunity Through Abilities Tennis

 “The beauty of tennis for players with special needs is that it can be adapted in so many ways to meet an athlete at their level.
 You can meet the need within the sport and athletes still compete and still progress.”

 He loves that Abilities Tennis gives players the opportunity to grow at their own pace, be more competitive, and up their game.